jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part1.md

 ret =  0x7fffffffd890 + 160 # tried 100, 208 didn't work 150 and 160 did
 offset = 208 + 8
 ```
-when we add 100 to ret we get segmentation faul
+when we add 100 to ret we get segmentation fault (not far enough into the payload)
-when we add 208 we get illegal operation
+when we add 208 we get illegal operation  (too far away)
-150 is good
+150 is good (in range of NOPS)
-160 is good
+160 is good (in range of NOPS)
 In screenshot6.3 we see successful 64bit exploit

 <img width="1032" alt="jbg469-screenshot6 3" src="https://user-images.githubusercontent.com/72175659/155915637-b7492677-2cc0-4b31-a4fa-3b6fdb178d19.png">